-3. While the bread is in the oven, melt 1 tbsp. of butter and whisk it together with the milk, egg, sugar, vanilla, cinnamon and salt in a medium bowl.
+1. Melt 2 tbsp. of the butter and whisk it together with the milk, egg, sugar, vanilla, cinnamon and salt in a medium bowl.

-5. Transfer 2 pieces of the bread from the oven into the batter and soak both sides, about 30 seconds per side.
+3. Soak both sides of each slice, about 15 seconds per side.
 Meanwhile, melt 1 tbsp. butter in 12-inch non-stick skillet or griddle over medium heat, swirling to coat the pan.

-6. Remove bread from the batter, allowing excess batter to drip back into dish.
-Lay in hot skillet and cook until golden brown on both sides, about 2 and ½ minutes per side.
+4. Remove bread from the batter, allowing excess batter to drip back into dish.
+Lay in hot skillet and cook until deeply golden brown on both sides.

 5. Add remaining butter and repeat with remaining four slices.
 Serve.